pyconca/2012-web/assets/logo-files/README.txt

 NOTE:
-- The "-500x500.svg" and "-500x500.png" version has, as the name suggests, been optimized for 500x500px resolution (see: http://dcurt.is/pixel-fitting)
+- The "-500x500.svg" and "-500x500.png" version has, as the name suggests, been optimized for 500x500px resolution (see: http://dcurt.is/pixel-fitting).
+- The -2v2 version has a vectorized maple leaf.
+- The "2 inch logo" version has an oversized border to ensure that the sticker border will be 100% red.